 In November of 1993, David Hale implicated Clinton in the Whitewater Controversy.
 He claimed Clinton forced him to give Susan McDougal a loan of $300,000 when she wasn’t eligible.

 At the time, Clinton was the governor of Arkansas and McDougal a business partner in a land deal.

 After an investigation, charges were pursued against McDougal.
 Clinton and his wife insisted they didn’t force Hale to do anything.
 They were aware of the loan to McDougal but said they never knew it was completed under false pretenses.

 Clinton also insisted he had no idea why Hale would try to connect him to such unethical business deals.

 The End of His Presidency

 His last official day as President of the United States was January 20th, 2001.
 He commuted 36 sentences and issued 141 pardons.
-Some of these decisions were controversial at the time and some of them are still in debate today.
+Some of these decisions were controversial then, and some are still in debate today.

 What is he doing now?

-They also believed he would be the first to earn the title First Gentleman.
-There is speculation that Hilary Clinton may run again for President in the future so it is still possible he could get that title one day!
+They also believed he would be the first to earn the title of First Gentleman.
+There is speculation that Hillary Rodham Clinton may run again for president when President Joe Biden leaves office.
+So it is still possible he could get that title one day!